-The CIBC AC Conversion Card has been around for about a year now has seen mixed reviews.
+The CIBC AC Conversion Card has been around for a little while now and has seen mixed reviews.
 To be honest, when the card first came out, I was not impressed at all as there seemed to be too many variables and unanswered questions to make it a strong card.

 What the CIBC Air Canada Card is all about

 Formally called the CIBC Air Canada Conversion Card, the card is a prepaid Visa credit card that allows you to lock in rates for ten currencies.
 This is appealing to some travellers since you’re getting a guaranteed exchange rate; there’s no need to worry about fluctuating rates.
 The ten currencies available are as follows:

 - Canadian Dollars – CAD

 - United States Dollars – USD